 Net Pool Covers or Leaf Catchers

 Net pool covers serve one purpose only and that’s to keep leaves out of the pool.
 It’s no coincidence as well that these are one of the cheapest types of pool covers around.
-As the name implies, this type of pool cover is only used to catch leaves.
+As the name implies, this type of pool cover is only used to catch leaves and prevent debris from reaching your pool surface.

 Standard Tarps or Generic Pool Covers